Deltares/rtc-tools/GOVERNANCE.md

 - Reduced complexity in the commit graph
 - Makes it straightforward to review and edit commit messages

-Contributors should rebase their branches on the latest main branch before submitting pull requests.

 ### Backwards Compatibility

 - CI tests and TeamCity tests are run to ensure that changes do not break existing functionality and maintain API compatibility.
-- Changes that break backwards compatibility (i.e., incompatible API changes) should only be made when necessary and must be clearly documented in the release notes.
+- Changes that break backwards compatibility (i.e., incompatible API changes) should only be made when necessary and must be clearly documented, following our [Documentation Standards](#documentation-standards).
 - Contributors are encouraged to maintain backwards compatibility whenever possible.
 Deprecation warnings should be provided before removing or changing public APIs.

 By following this merging policy, RTC-Tools ensures a stable and predictable experience for all users and contributors, in accordance with the project's [Technical Charter](CHARTER.md).